ConnorDonegan/Stan-IAR/README.md

 }
 ```

-One way this model might be extended is by including a separate scale
+One way this model can be extended is by assigning a separate scale
 parameters for each connected component of the graph.
-This would require
+Once you assign
+separate intercepts and scale parameters for each disconnected region,
+you have independent prior models for each region.
+Imposing the
+constraint that disconnected regions have the same scale parameter may
+seem unreasonable for some applications, and also may slow down
+sampling.
+For example, why would the spatial autocorrelation parameters
+for the counties of Hawaii have the same scale as those for the
+continental U.S.?

+Implementing this extension requires declaring
-declaring `vector phi_scale` (a k-length vector) and then writing
+`vector<lower=0>[1+m] phi_scale` in the parameters block and then
+adjusting the `make_phi` function as follows:

 ``` r
 phi[ segment(group_idx, pos, group_size[j]) ] = phi_scale[j] * inv_sqrt_scale_factor[j] * phi_tilde[ segment(group_idx, pos, group_size[j]) ];`.
 ```

+The `icar-functions.stan` file contains a function called `make_phi2`
+with that adjustment made.

 ### BYM convolution term